puppetlabs/puppet-docs/source/puppet/3.7/reference/_naming_variables.md

 [qualified_var]: ./future_lang_variables.html#accessing-out-of-scope-variables

 Variable names begin with a `$` (dollar sign) and are case-sensitive.

+Most variable names **must start** with a lowercase letter or an underscore.
+The exception is regex capture variables, which are named with only numbers.

-They can include:
+Variable names can include:

 * Uppercase and lowercase letters
 * Numbers
 * Underscores (`_`)

-Regex capture variables are named with numbers alone.
-All other variable names **must** start with a lowercase letter or an underscore.

 If the first character is an underscore, that variable should only be accessed from its own local scope; using qualified variable names where any namespace segment begins with `_` is deprecated.